Sports Medicine Injury Clinic

 What is the special clinic for middle and high school athletes?

-Available during high school football season, the Sports Medicine Injury Clinic holds special Saturday hours for middle and high school athletes with sports injuries.
-The walk-in clinic is open from 9 to 10 a.m. and staffed by an expert sports medicine physician.
-Athletes will be seen on a first-come, first-serve basis.
+During high school football season, our Sports Medicine Injury Clinic in Columbia offers special Saturday morning walk-in hours for middle and high school students with sports injuries.
+The clinic is open 9 to 10 a.m. and is staffed by an expert sports medicine physician.
+No appointment is needed — athletes will be seen on a first-come, first-served basis.
+The Saturday clinic is held at the Missouri Orthopaedic Institute (1100 Virginia Ave, Columbia, MO).